aadeshkulkarni/video-recorder/README.md

 # Video-recorder App

 This app is a video recorder built using ReactJS and styled with Tailwindcss.
+[Recordio app link](https://recordio.netlify.app/)

 ## Setup Steps